 BMW X2 reliability

-Premium car buyers are a demanding bunch, and this is reflected by the fact Lexus was the only luxury marque to make it into the top five in our 2020 Driver Power owner satisfaction results.
-BMW failed to impress, coming 27th out of 30 manufacturers.
-This was still one spot ahead of rivals Mercedes but trailed Jaguar (12th), Alfa Romeo (ninth) and Lexus, coming top overall.
-High servicing costs and higher than average faults were largely to blame, with 20.4% of customers reporting at least one issue within the first year.
+Premium car buyers are a demanding bunch, and this is reflected by the fact that few premium marques scored highly in our 2021 Driver Power owner satisfaction results.
+BMW failed to impress, coming 21st out of 29 manufacturers.
+It’s a better standing than 2020’s 27th place finish, and puts BMW above Land Rover and Audi.
+High servicing costs and higher than average faults were largely to blame, with 19.3% of customers reporting at least one issue within the first year.

 BMW owners are particularly impressed by the gearboxes fitted in their cars, and infotainment and technology are well regarded by owners too.
 However, owners told us their BMWs could be more reliable and are quite costly to run and maintain.

 BMW owners are particularly impressed by the engines of their cars, offering strong acceleration.
 Infotainment and technology are well regarded by owners, too.

 In our rundown of the top 75 cars on sale, the X2 didn’t feature but its X1 sister did.
 Unfortunately the news isn’t great here either; the X1 came 74th and didn’t receive glowing feedback in any area.

 Although the X2 was launched several years after the BMW X1 was crash-tested in 2015, independent experts Euro NCAP have decided it can share the X1's five-star crash safety rating.
 The X1 scored an excellent 90% for adult occupant protection and 87% for how it looks after children in a crash.
 Safety assistance systems were rated at 77%, while pedestrian protection was given a 74% rating.
 The test has become stricter since 2015, though, so the X1 and X2 can’t easily be compared with rivals that have been tested more recently.